liamadvance/smm2-documentation/README.md

 ## Credits

 - simontime for his original course decryptor.
-- blawar for his work on MMLINX and the level repository.
+- blawar for his work on MMLINX and the course repository.
 - Treeki and switchjs for help with documenting course file format information.
 - Mario Possamato for documenting enemy/editor database format information.